rodolphocastro/dotfiles/README.md

 The `bootstrap` script doesn't install anything for you.
 If you're interested in install stuff you'll need to run the following scripts:

-1. `install_softwares.ps1`: Sets you up with a bunch of development tools
+1. `install_softwares.ps1`: Sets you up with a bunch of softwares based on the contents of `software_list.txt`
 2. `powershell/setup/install_pwsh_modules.ps1`: Sets you up with a bunch of Powershell Modules

 ### Linux